 During the evening stroll, you can admire the luxury yachts at the marina and skyscrapers shimmering with thousands of lights.
 When walking through the Dubai Marina walk, have a look at various handicraft stands.
 It is an excellent place to find some unique souvenirs from Dubai.
 From the terrace on the 35th floor, in the Hilton Dubai Jumeirah, you can watch the most beautiful sunset in Dubai.

 La Mer is a coastal district of Dubai.
-It is an ideal place for evening shopping and romantic dinner on the seafront surrounded by palm trees.
+It is an ideal place to include in your Dubai itinerary, and also for evening shopping and romantic dinner on the seafront surrounded by palm trees.
 La Mer is located between Pearl Jumeira and Jumeira Bay.
 Apart from the small beach and various relaxation zones, there are many charming cafes, restaurants offering different cuisines of the world, and the brand new Laguna water park.

 Entrance to the beach is free of charge.